 Who Is Cynthia Cozette Lee?

-DR. CYNTHIA COZETTE LEE is a highly talented award winning Black American contemporary composer, flautist, pianist, poet and author.
+DR. CYNTHIA COZETTE LEE is a highly talented international award winning Black American contemporary composer, librettist, flautist, pianist, producer, poet and author.
 She has written for opera, orchestra, solo voice, instruments, choral and chamber ensembles.
-Her music has been performed in the United States, Canada and Puerto Rico at events with such distinguished organizations as the College Music Society, Flute Society of Greater Philadelphia, National Association of Negro Musicians, Women of Color Festival and the Mu Phi Epsilon International Conventions.
+Her music has been performed in Europe, the United States, Canada and Puerto Rico at events with such distinguished organizations as the College Music Society, Flute Society of Greater Philadelphia, National Association of Negro Musicians, Women of Color Festival and the Mu Phi Epsilon International Conventions.
 Her talents as an arranger include arranging and transcribing piano music by Mozart and J.S.
 Bach for flute trio and flute quartet.

 Dr. Lee for over 25 years has also been an educator and educational leader.
 As an educator, teacher & administrator consultant in Philadelphia, Pennsylvania, Camden City, New Jersey and San Juan, Puerto Rico she has assisted with implementing differentiated instruction training for educators.
 She has also volunteered as a church choir director in Philadelphia and San Juan, Puerto Rico and likes using music to enhance community unity.